Helpful Practical Uganda Travel Tips and Advice for Visitors and Tourists

 Can I freely photograph Ugandans during my Safari?

 Before taking a picture of anyone, first ask for permission.
 Put yourself into the place of the person whose photo you might want to take.
-If someone back home took your picture, you would probably be annoyed and offended.
+You would probably be annoyed and offended if someone back home took your picture.

 Ugandans are just like you.
 Many might be annoyed by a Western tourist taking their picture.
 Additionally, Ugandans may feel that you will profit from taking their picture.

 Like, I suggest that you ask before you take their picture.
 Your driver-guide can assist you if there is a communication problem.
 Additionally, giving them a small monetary gift is a nice gesture of gratitude.

-We ask you not to take pictures that might be demeaning, such as you are standing with the Batwa People, who are smaller in stature than most travelers.
+We ask you not to take pictures that might be demeaning, such as when you are standing with the Batwa People, who are smaller in stature than most travelers.

 Further, you do not take poverty-pity pictures or what is referred to as Western Savior pictures.